Mardi Himal Budget Trek

 The permit fees are within the package cost.
 So, the trekkers must not worry about this subject.

-Mardi Himal Trek is considered an easy to intermediate level trekking location in Nepal, due to which it is accessible throughout the year (spring, Summer/Monsoon, autumn, and winter).
+Mardi Himal Trek is considered an easy to intermediate level trekking location in Nepal.
+Due to which it is accessible throughout the year.
+You can take it up in spring, Summer/Monsoon, autumn, and winter.

-If you wish to avoid the crowds and experience the hike in complete isolation, go during the monsoon/summer (June-August) or winter (December-February).
+Do you wish to avoid the crowds and experience the hike in complete isolation?
+Try taking the Mardi Himal trek in summer (June-August) or winter (December-February).

-During the summer and monsoon, it rains almost every day, making the trails and route muddy and slippery, making this the most challenging part of your walk.
-The Annapurna region, on the other hand, appears spectacular after the rain, with a stunning panorama of natural beauty.
+During the summer and monsoon, it rains almost every day.
+It makes the trails and route muddy and slippery, making this the most challenging part of your walk.
+The Annapurna region, on the other hand, appears spectacular after the rain.
+You get a stunning panorama of natural beauty.

 Itinerary Detail